X13-A/Super-Mario-Bot/README.md

 # Machine Learning E4
-AI experiments, including YOLO image detection and a Super Mario Bros AI model based on Q-Learning For more details about the project, read the .pdf file (french only)
+AI experiments, including YOLO image detection and a Super Mario Bros AI model based on Q-Learning.
+For more details about the project, read the .pdf file (french only)

 ### Try out our AI model for Super Mario Bros: